Skip to main content

 • fractures of the spinal bones (vertebrae)

-Osteoporosis isn't painful of itself.
+Osteoporosis isn't painful.
 However, when a fracture occurs, there can be pain after breaking a bone.

 Diagnosing osteoporosis

-If your doctor suspects you have osteoporosis, by assessing your symptoms and risk factors for developing it, they may refer you for a scan to measure your bone mineral density.
+If your doctor assesses your symptoms and suspects you have osteoporosis, or are at risk of developing it, they may refer you for a scan to measure your bone mineral density.

 Treating osteoporosis